MK8J/semiconductorDefects/README.md

 The information is stored in both the file structure and the finial text files within the repository.
-The file structure of the repository is illustrated in Figure [2](#fig:structure).
+The file structure of the repository is illustrated in Figure @fig:structure.
 The repository has two nested folders, with the text file in the finial folder.

-![Figure 2: Folder and file structure of the repository.
-Square boxes represent a folder, while hexagonal boxes represent text files.](./images/FolderStructure.png)
+![Folder and file structure of the repository.
+Square boxes represent a folder, while hexagonal boxes represent text files.](./images/FolderStructure.png) *Folder and file structure of the repository.
+Square boxes represent a folder, while hexagonal boxes represent text files.*

 The naming convention for the file are now detailed.
 The first element written corresponds to the folder that the file is in.
 Following this